dandi/dandi-archive/doc/design/zarr-support-3.md

 Each node in the tree hash in the hash is stored in S3 to avoid bloating the DB.
 Zarr archives as a whole are too big to be copied.

-## Publishing support
-We have not yet finalized a plan for publishing zarr archives, so this design is a stopgap measure to support uploading in the meantime.
-Until the plan is finished and implemented, publishing dandisets with zarr archives will simply not be permitted.

 # Requirements
 1. Zarr archives are stored in a "directory" in S3.
 1. Each zarr archive corresponds to a single Asset.